 - Every subdomain should have symmetry for the same content.

 - Every subdomain should have different robots.txt files.

 - Every subdomain should have different Google Search Console Accounts.

 - Every subdomain should have the same design, brand colors, and content.

 Subdomains vs Subfolders for Multilingual SEO

-Using subfolders or subdomains for multilingual SEO have a different level of advantages and disadvantages.
-For instance, a subdomain or multiple main domains is easier to move to another server or using a different CMS, front-end, or back-end language and infrastructure.
+Using subfolders or subdomains for multilingual SEO have different level of advantages and disadvantages.
+For instance, a subdomain or multiple main domains is easier to move to another server or use a different CMS, front-end, or back-end language and infrastructure.
 A subfolder is more dependent on the main entity which is the source (web site) but also it is better for Topical Authority consolidation, PageRank flow, and entity-border understanding or prevents inorganic site structure situations.

 Using subfolders is better than using subdomains for multilingual websites in terms of SEO because a Search Engine can follow the internal links better than external links.
 A link from a different subdomain or another domain will be counted as an external link.
 And, that’s why inorganic site structure is used in the past as a blackhat method.
 But, a subfolder will be considered as part of the website, and it will be perceived easier by the search engines.